Cannabis-Infused Recipes: Soothing Balm

 I prefer to use the POT by NOIDS as it is the easiest and most effective way to Make Herb and Cannabis-Infused Oils.

 The instructions are the same for infusing cannabis.
 The cannabis must be dry, but it does not need to be ground up.
+Here are 10 Cannabis Strains that you could consider infusing.

-Whether using just a herb or cannabis and other herbs, a good starting point is is 1g of the dried plant and add 100g of heat-stable vegetable oil.
+Whether using just a herb or cannabis and other herbs, a good starting point is 1g of the dried plant and add 100g of heat-stable vegetable oil.

 Note: If, after several months, the infused oil smells acrid or like old crayons, it’s probably rancid and should be discarded.
 This is another reason to make your infused oils in small batches.